 Flam is a festival for Live Art in Amsterdam.

-FLAM operates as a group exhibition presenting works with a background in various disciplines that have in common the urge to be presented live.
+FLAM operates as a group exhibition presenting works with background in various art languages that have in common the urge to be presented live.

-This leads to a dynamic program of both more conceptual and more physical performances, characterised by diversity in form, duration and theme.
+This allows a composition of a dynamic program characterised by diversity in form, duration and thematic.

-With a open posture, FLAM operates also as a platform to stimulate Dutch based and international performance art and the active exchange between both.
-Flam has had valuable exchanges and collaborations with MPA Berlin, Venice International Performance Art Week, VERBO (São Paulo), MIP (Belo Horizonte); PAE Performance Art Events; PAS Performance Art Studies; Dansmakers, Frascati Theater, If I can’t Dance I don’t want to be part of your Revolution, among others.
+FLAM function as a platform to stimulate Dutch based and international performance art to meet and exchange and has had valuable collaborations with VERBO (São Paulo), MIP (Belo Horizonte); PAE Performance Art Events; PAS Performance Art Studies; MPA Berlin, Venice International Performance Art Week, Dansmakers, Frascati Theater, If I can’t Dance I don’t want to be part of your Revolution, among others.

-Since 2017 Alice Pons and Olivia Reschofsky compose the FLAM core team with Rose Akras.
-The 2018 edition had the participation of curator Titus Nouwens and in the future 2020 edition, of artist/programer Martha Jager.
-In this way FLAM offers also an opportunity for young curators, producers and programers to develop further their skills.
+Rose Akras, Alice Pons and Olivia Reschofsky compose the FLAM core team since 2017.
+The 2018 edition had the participation of curator Titus Nouwens and the intention is to have again guests curators in the future.

 For the 2022 edition we decided to honour in first place, artists which were in the application of 2020, which could not take place because of the Covid-19 pandemic.

 The organisation is represented by Stichting Outline and collaborators that are part of FLAM since its creation are Arti et Amicitiae, Bea Correa in the graphic design and all around producer adviser Rob Visser.
 Arti et Amicitiae is a generous FLAM supporter by opening their spaces for FLAM artists to move freely and occupy the whole building, from the Arts Spaces to the hidden rooms.